Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Conclusions

 \begin{enumerate}

 \item The XRGs preferentially show a higher (30\%) occurrence rate of double-peaked narrow emission lines than the rate of just $\sim1\%$ found for the general population of galaxies.
-In addition, the probability of both emission line components in the DPNEL profile exhibiting AGN nature, based on the BPT diagnostic diagram of both [N{~\sc ii}] and [S{~\sc ii}] lines, is three times higher in XRGs ($\sim 95\%$) than in non-XRGs (30\%).
-This is further corroborated by the MIR color excess in XRGs, yielding an AGN fraction of 91\%.
+In addition, the probability of both emission line components in the DPNEL profile exhibiting AGN nature, based on the BPT diagnostic diagram of both [N{~\sc ii}] and [S{~\sc ii}] lines, is three times higher in XRGs ($\sim 95\%$) than in the control sample of non-XRGs (22\%).
+This is further corroborated by various MIR color excess and diagnostics in XRGs, yielding an AGN fraction of 91\%.
+This indicates a higher probability of XRGs hosting dual/binary AGNs.
+However, given the strong radio jets in XRGs, the excess DPNELs fraction may also arise from alternative mechanisms, including jet–ISM interactions and outflows.

-\item The fraction of DPNEL galaxies hosting dual-AGNs is shown to depend strongly on the radio luminosity.
-This fraction increases from 25\% for the radio-undetected to 58\% in radio-detected galaxies.
-The $\sim$95\% likelihood of dual AGNs in DPNEL XRGs and also in the radio-powerful DPNEL FR-II radio galaxies suggests the merger-driven scenario for the formation of dual/binary AGNs.
+\item The fraction of DPNEL galaxies hosting dual-AGN signature is found to depend strongly on the radio luminosity.
+This fraction increases from 25\% for the radio-undetected to 54\% in radio-detected galaxies.
+The $\sim$95\% likelihood of dual AGN candidates, seen as nebular emission line ratios induced by AGN-like photoionisation in radio-bright DPNEL XRGs and FR-II radio galaxies, supports the merger-driven scenario for the formation of dual/binary AGN.

 \item The radio core is resolved for one XRG, J2315+1028, in the parsec-scale VLBA maps.
-The resolved/extended structures are collinear with the jet direction, indicating either a core-jet configuration or a dual AGN scenario.
-For 5 out of 7 XRGs, the spectral index between 4 GHz and 8 GHz, ranging from 0.01 to 0.54, indicates a flat spectrum for the VLBA core.
+The resolved/extended structure reported here is collinear with the jet direction, indicating either a core-jet configuration or a dual AGN scenario.
+For 5 of 6 XRGs with unresolved VLBA core, the spectral index between 4 GHz and 8 GHz, ranging from 0.01 to 0.54, indicates a flat spectrum for the central AGN.
 The mas-scale radio-optical offset between VLBA and Gaia detections also signifies the presence of multiple cores.
-In conjunction with both the double-peak emission line components exhibiting an AGN nature, this is strongly indicative of dual/binary AGN.
+In conjunction with both the double-peak emission line components exhibiting an AGN nature, radio cores with flat spectral indices, and radio-optical offsets between the VLBA and Gaia positions, these features are strongly indicative of XRGs as dual/binary AGN candidates.

-\item The double-peaked XRGs harbor similar black hole masses and have similar radio luminosities as single-peaked XRGs.
+\item The double-peaked XRGs harbor similarly massive black holes and have similar radio luminosities as single-peaked XRGs.
 We find that more than 30\% of DPNEL XRGs have a spectroscopically matched companion galaxy, suggesting that mergers play a substantial role in the formation of X-shaped radio morphology.